RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 This is a bit more work (but not much!), but can produce some really elegant, flexible, user-friendly objects.
 Here's what you have to do:

 1. **Decide what needs claiming.** There are really only a couple of options that are even theoretically possible, and they fall in to two categories: DoFs and FoldTree elements.
 FoldTree elements are cuts, jumps, and new virtual residues.
 DoFs are basically the numbers that the FoldTree elements give rise to: jump RTs and torsional angles (and, in obscure cases, bond lengths and angles).
 In general, brokering should not add to the physical system represented by the simulation, but only change the way that system is represented (this is the reason only virtual residue addition is currently supported).
-2. **Couch your claiming needs as Claims.** Looking at the list of existing [Claims](scripting_documentation/ClientMovers#ScriptCM) both in this article and in protocols/environment/claims to determine which Claims best express those needs.
+2. **Couch your claiming needs as Claims.** Looking at the list of existing [[Claims|ClientMovers#ScriptCM]] both in this article and in protocols/environment/claims to determine which Claims best express those needs.
 3. **Implement `ClientMover::yield_claims`** to pass those claims to the Broker.
 4. **Implement `ClientMover::passport_updated`.** This method is called whenever the ClientMovers receives a new DofPassport, which contains all the information about which DoFs your ClientMovers is allowed to access.
 Typically this hook is used to process the new passport and configure whichever data structure is used within the ClientMovers to track target DoFs (e.g. Jump number).
 A particularly useful method is DofPassport::render, which produces a MoveMap from a DofPassport.
 4. **Implement ClientMovers::apply** correctly.
 Because the consensus Conformation inside the pose runs security checks to ensure your mover is allowed to move the DoFs it is trying to move, every ClientMovers must first authenticate using a [Resource Acquisition is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) pattern.
 The ClientMovers instantiates an automatic (i.e. stack-allocated) DofUnlock as the first step in the apply function.
 It is almost always sufficient to simply cut and paste the following line (if the incoming Pose's name is "pose"):